aaronspring/test_website/index.md

 - The codes used must be fully documented, with details of the safeguards enacted to prevent overfitting, see checked safeguards in [template](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/blob/master/notebooks/ML_forecast_template.ipynb).
 - The RPSS leaderboard will be made public in early November 2021, once all submissions are public.
 - The submitted codes and gridded results to all submissions must be made public on November 5th 2021 to be accessible for open peer review, and for expert peer review of the top submissions, which will last until January 2022.
 Submissions, which are not made public on November 1st 2021, will be removed from the leaderboard.
+- The decision about the review grade is final and there will be no correspondence about the review.
 - The organizers reserve the right to disqualify submissions if overfitting is suspected.
 - Prizes will be issued in early February 2022.
-- These rules may be changed by the organizers until 1st July 2021.

 ## Organizers